kyospia/Stremio-iOS-Infuse-Redirect/README.md

     * (Option A - Direct Install): If your Userscript manager supports installing from a URL, you can use this link: `(https://github.com/kyospia/Stremio-iOS-Infuse-Redirect/raw/refs/heads/main/StremioToInfuseIOS.user.js)`
     * (Option B - Manual): Save the `StremioToInfuseIOS.user.js` file to the designated folder used by your Userscripts extension in the Files app on your iOS device.
 3. The Userscript manager should automatically detect and enable the script for `web.strem.io`.
+4. Remember to disable the external player option in your Stremio settings.

 ## How It Works
 The script attaches an event listener to Stremio Web.
 When a stream link is clicked: